-As previously mentioned DESC also agreed to produce demand models which could support additional EUCs in Band 1 (0-73.2 MWh pa) and Band 2 (73.2-293 MWh pa)
+As previously mentioned, DESC also agreed to produce demand models which could support additional EUCs in Band 1 (0-73.2 MWh pa) and Band 2 (73.2-293 MWh pa).

-The proposed End User Categories for Gas Year 2018/19 are displayed in the tables below:
+The proposed End User Categories for Gas Year 2019/20 are displayed in the tables below and are in line with those proposed in change proposal XRN4665 - "Creation of New End User Categories".